Sean McCorkle: Rivalry with "The World's Strongest Man"

 Immediately after his win at Bellator 60, McCorkle lost three straight fights for the first time in his career.
 He then signed with Polish promotion KSW to face the five time World's Strongest Man, Mariusz Pudzianowski.
 With McCorkle seeming to be at a low point in his career, many fight observers did not expect much from him in the bout.

 The two met at KSW 23 on June 8, 2013.
 When the fight began, Pudzianowski came out swinging and took it straight to McCorkle.
 The two struggled fiercely, with Pudzianowski controlling the tempo of the match until he stepped into a hard jab from McCorkle which subsequently dropped Pudzianowski.
 McCorkle was able to quickly capitalize and locked in a kimura, submitting Pudzianowski.

 The unexpected outcome of the fight made news immediately, and the notoriety of the bout led both men to agree to a rematch.
 McCorkle and Pudzianowski met again at KSW 24 on September 28, 2013.
 According to sports writer Chuck Mindenhall, "The two met like titanic slabs in the middle of the ring."
 Pudzianowski was able to take the fight to the ground, where he remained on top as the two grappled for the remainder of the first round.
 The scene repeated itself in the second round, but midway through McCorkle went for a kimura and was able to reverse Pudzianowski and end up on top.
 The fight was only scheduled for two rounds, and Pudzianowski took the decision victory.

 After the fight, McCorkle asked KSW for a third match with Pudzianowski, which was never granted.

 Professional Wrestling

 Sean McCorkle also made appearances for Freedom Pro Wrestling, a promotion based in Wisconsin.
 On April 20, 2012, McCorkle won his debut match against C.J.
 O'Doyle, the promotion's current heavyweight champion.
 McCorkle was called "a smack-talking jobber."

 Retirement

 On September 29, 2014, Sean McCorkle officially announced his retirement at the age of 38 during a light-hearted interview on The MMA Hour with Ariel Helwani.
 He also admitted he had been suffering from "miserable" back injuries for some time.
 McCorkle said he is currently focused on managing other fighters.

-Personal life

-McCorkle has two grown children that lived with their mother.
-At the peak of his fame, he often joked about his tense relationship with his ex-wife.
-He became engaged again in January 2022.
-In the late 1990’s, McCorkle attended college for a year and a half on basketball scholarships, but dropped out to start his own business.
-In the summer of 2022, McCorkle announced his new occupation as a specialty breeder of show-quality XL American Bullies.
-In October of 2023, he began a podcast called “The McCorkle Minute.”